Building a ReAct Agent with Tools in LangGraph

 all_tools = [my_tools.get_weather, my_tools.calculate]

-You can test tools programmatically using .invoke():
+We can test tools directly with .invoke():

 PYTHON